kaimibk/blog/_Intro_Data_Science/2019-09-25-Polynomial_Regression.md

 ![png](images/2019-09-25-polynomial_regression_03.png)

 As we can see from this plot, the fitted $$N-1$$-degree polynomial is significantly less smooth than the true polynomial, $$f$$.
 This roughness results from the fact that the $$N−1$$-degree polynomial has enough parameters to account for the noise in the model, instead of the true underlying structure of the data.
 Such a model is called overparametrized or overfit.
-If we inspect the MSE, we find it is extremely small, this is because we learned to fit the **training data** almost _perfectly_.
+If we inspect the MSE, we find it is extremely small, this is because we learned to fit the **training data** _almost_ perfectly.

 ```python